"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 Do we have to apply for financial aid every year?

-All families must complete a financial aid application and submit required tax documents every year that they apply for financial aid.
+Yes, all families must complete a financial aid application and submit requested financial documents every year that they apply for financial aid.
 Additionally, all tuition balances and other school accounts must be paid in full before a family can be considered for a financial aid package.

 Can we expect the same aid every year?

-Families receiving aid can reasonably expect continued financial support in line with what they have been receiving, assuming their financial circumstances remain consistent.
-The Committee also takes into consideration the tuition increases from year-to-year and adjusts financial aid packages accordingly.
-If a family experiences significant financial changes in any given year, tuition awards will be adjusted accordingly.
+Each year, tuition increases happen for most families.
+Families receiving aid can expect continued financial support in line with their demonstrated need.
+If a family experiences significant financial changes, for better or worse, in any given year, tuition awards will be adjusted accordingly.

 Quaker Families